Jordan Patterson

-Jordan A. Patterson (born February 12, 1992) is an American former professional baseball outfielder and first baseman.
-He has played in Major League Baseball (MLB) for the Colorado Rockies.
+Jordan Andrew Patterson (born February 12, 1992) is an American former professional baseball outfielder and first baseman.
+He played in Major League Baseball (MLB) for the Colorado Rockies.

 Amateur career

 At Baker High School in Mobile County, Alabama, Patterson played four years of baseball, football and basketball.
 As a senior, he had a 1.63 earned run average and hit .439 with 17 extra-base hits and eight stolen bases.

 Patterson initially intended to accept a scholarship to play college baseball at Mississippi Gulf Coast Community College but changed his commitment to the University of South Alabama shortly before the fall semester began.
 In 2012, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.
 As a junior, he was the Sun Belt Conference Player of the Year.

 Professional career

 Colorado Rockies

 He was drafted by the Colorado Rockies in the fourth round of the 2013 Major League Baseball draft.
 He made his professional debut with the Grand Junction Rockies and spent 2014 with the Asheville Tourists.
 Patterson started 2015 with Modesto Nuts and was promoted to the Double-A New Britain Rock Cats in July.
 During the final month of the season he transitioned into a first baseman.
 Patterson was promoted to the Major Leagues on September 6, 2016.
 He was designated for assignment by the Rockies on November 20, 2018.